jingtaozhang18/k8s-playground/README.md

 ### Install Minikube and Helm

-This repo used special version of minikube and helm.
+This repo uses a special version of minikube and helm.

 Install Minikube: